MLSDev/development-standards/common/common.md

 # Common

-This section otlines common guidelines and best practices for engineers of all specializations.
+This section outlines common guidelines and best practices for engineers of all specializations.

 ## In a nutshell